trifectatechfoundation/trifectatech-website/content/initiatives/workplans/data-compression.md

 |---|---|---|
 | in progress | &euro; 250.000 | 62% |

 We're seeking funding for Milestone 3, that completes our implementation.
-Please get in touch with us via [donate@trifectatech.org](mailto:donate@trifectatech.org), if you are interested in financially supporting memory-safe zlib.
+Please [get in touch with us](/support), if you are interested in financially supporting memory-safe zlib.

 We offer technical support services for organizations wanting to adopt zlib-rs.